Row-strict dual immaculate functions: Row-strict dual immaculate functions

 \subsection{Creation operators and row-strict immaculate functions}

-In \cite{BBSSZ2014}, the authors defined a family of operators on $\Nsym$, modelled after Bernstein's operators \svw{that} were used to defne the ordinary Schur functions in the Hopf algebra of symmetric functions \svw{\cite[p.
-96 Exercise 29]{MACD1995}.} This new family of ``creation operators" is then used to define the immaculate basis of $\Nsym$, and, via the pairing between $\Nsym$ and its dual $\Qsym$, the dual immaculate quasisymmetric \svw{functions} $\dI_\alpha$.
+In \cite{BBSSZ2014}, the authors defined a family of operators on $\Nsym$, modelled after Bernstein's operators \svw{that} were used to define the ordinary Schur functions in the Hopf algebra of symmetric functions \svw{\cite[pp.~95-97, Exercise 29]{MACD1995}.} This new family of ``creation operators" was then used to define the immaculate basis of $\Nsym$, and, via the pairing between $\Nsym$ and its dual $\Qsym$, the dual immaculate quasisymmetric \svw{functions} $\dI_\alpha$.

 In this section we define a variant of the creation operators of \cite{BBSSZ2014}, and show how they in turn lead to a definition of the row-strict immaculate basis \svw{of $\NSym$} and our row-strict \svw{dual} immaculate quasisymmetric functions $\rdI_\alpha$.